 For changes to Housing Benefit, you will get a new decision letter.
 This will include details of any extended benefit.

 For changes to Council Tax Support or 2nd Adult Rebate, you will get a revised Council Tax bill.
-The bill will show payments due for the rest of the year, taking into account any extended benefit you may be eligible for.
-If you pay your Council Tax by direct debit, we will take the revised amount automatically after giving you 14 days’ notice of the new instalment amount.
+The bill will show payments due for the rest of the year.
+If you pay your Council Tax by direct debit, we will take the revised amount automatically after giving you 14 days notice of the new instalment amount.

 You will start getting the new amount from the Monday after we get your form if your benefit is going up.
 If we will be paying you less benefit, you will get the new amount from the date the change happened.

 There is a process you can follow if you disagree with our decision.

 Further information, help and support

 For details of organisations who can give you advice about benefits, see Live Well - money matters

 For help submitting online forms, see help with online benefits forms.